QHSE

 You can add forms and checklists, but you will have to add a category first.
 You can do so by right-clicking the empty categories tree:

 Enter the name of the report (in our case this is ‘Departure Report’).
-We can now start adding paragraphs and questions.
+You can now start adding paragraphs and questions.
 You can add various question types, e.g., date/time, signature, multiple choice, closed questions, and much more.
 To save and distribute a checklist, check the ‘Approve version’ box at the bottom.

 We highly recommend building checklists in the library, as these are usually standarized and used on all vessels.
 Build it once, and then distribute the checklists or entire category to your vessels.